apache/sedona/docs/api/sql/Optimizer.md

 Note: If the distance is an expression, it is only evaluated on the first argument to ST_Distance (`pointDf1` above).

-## Auotmatic broadcast index join
+## Automatic broadcast index join

-When one table involved a spatial join query is smaller than a threadhold, Sedona will automatically choose broadcast index join instead of Sedona optimized join.
+When one table involved a spatial join query is smaller than a threshold, Sedona will automatically choose broadcast index join instead of Sedona optimized join.
 The current threshold is controlled by [sedona.join.autoBroadcastJoinThreshold](../Parameter) and set to the same as `spark.sql.autoBroadcastJoinThreshold`.

 ## Raster join